QubesOS/qubes-doc/user/security-in-qubes/firewall_4.1.rst

 If you adopt this model, you should be aware that all traffic will arrive at the ``network service qube`` appearing to originate from the IP address of ``sys-firewall-2``.

-For the VPN service please also look at the `VPN documentation <https://forum.qubes-os.org/t/configuring-a-proxyvm-vpn-gateway/19061>`__.
+For the VPN service please also look at the :topic:`VPN documentation <configuring-a-proxyvm-vpn-gateway/19061>`.

 Enabling networking between two qubes
 -------------------------------------